YINI-lang/YINI-spec/YINI-Specification.md

 ## 13. Implementation Notes

-The following guidance is intended to assist developers implementing YINI parsers, engines, or tools.
+The following guidance is here to assist developers implementing YINI parsers, engines, or tools.
 These notes aim to promote consistent interpretation of YINI syntax across different platforms and environments.

 See also Section 12.2, "Well-Formedness Requirements", for formal validation criteria.